Why did you want to do this?

 Not really.
 And that’s not naivety, I’ve travelled to some proper basket cases before.
 The vast majority of people mean no harm whatsoever and will fall over themselves to help you get to where you need to be.
 Over four years and more than 200 countries I didn’t get mugged, I didn’t have anything stolen, I didn’t get into a fight… I never even got ill.
 I’m either the luckiest badger in the multiverse, or the world isn’t such a bad place!

-You’re just passing through these places!
+You’re just passing through these countries!
 You’re not really experiencing them!

 This comes up a time and time again.
-Three points to consider:
+Points to consider:

 1. When Dame Ellen MacArthur travels around the world in a yacht to break a world record, ALL SHE SEES IS WATER!

-3. Unlike other travel bloggers I wasn’t paid by the tourist board of your country to come visit for a week and say nice things.
-But now I’ve done all this, who knows?!
-Hint hint!
+3. I wasn’t paid by the tourist board of your country to come visit for a week and say nice things.
+But if you’d like that to happen, feel free to get in touch!

 Can you speak any other languages?